Q: What are Merit Badges?

 - COMPLETE IT! – After the merit badge is completed, the Blue Card completely filled out in ink, and signed by the MB counselor - the scout should present it to the Scoutmaster for signature.
 This is to verify completion of all requirements before the Blue Card is turned into the Troop Advancement Chair for recording.
 Remember, each scout is held responsible for the material relating to the merit badge, and program quality checks take place to ensure that the merit badge counselor has covered all of the material with the scout.
 The scout will not be retested on his Merit Badge.

 - Not required for advancement until going for Star Rank

-- Eagle required MBs usually earned from Troop counselors or at Summer Camp
+- Eagle required MBs are usually earned from Troop Counselors or at Summer Camp

-Scout Parent Collective - a Facebook page that has Merit Badge and activity ideas for the Boy Scouts in our families.
+- Scout Parent Collective - This is a Facebook page that has Merit Badge and activity ideas for the Boy Scouts in our families.
 Please be aware that these are just ideas and information submitted by page members, not necessarily Troop-sanctioned events.

 - MB Requirements - Keep in mind, scouts are expected to meet the requirements as they are stated — no more and no less.
 You must do exactly what is stated in the requirements.
 If it says “show or demonstrate,” that is what you must do.
 Just telling about it isn’t enough.
 The same thing holds true for such words as “make,” “list,” “in the field,” and “collect,” “identify,” and “label.”
 MB information can be found online – or as is more highly recommended – in the BSA Merit Badge Books that can be purchased at the Scout Store or checked out from the Troop Library.
 The requirements posted in this link are the most current, accurate and official.
 This will always be the best place to find the most up-to-date requirements.